FRUITS, VEGETABLES AND NUTS / fruity · fresh · citrus

 The category divides into subfamilies: citrus fruits (bergamot, lemon, orange), red fruits (strawberry, raspberry, cherry), tropical fruits (mango, passion fruit, coconut), stone fruits (peach, apricot, plum), and green fruits (apple, pear).
 Each subfamily has its own key molecules and compositional role.

-In modern perfumery, fruity notes have become one of the dominant fragrance families, particularly in feminine fragrances since the early 2000s.
+in contemporary use, fruity notes have become one of the dominant fragrance families, particularly in feminine fragrances since the early 2000s.
 The combination of fruity esters with floral heart notes and musky bases defines the fruity-floral category that dominates commercial perfumery.

 Extraction & Chemistry